shinnn/gulp-gh-pages/README.md

 ### ghPages([*options*])

 *options*: `Object`
 Return: `Object` ([stream.Transform](https://nodejs.org/api/stream.html#stream_class_stream_transform_1))

 #### options.remoteUrl

 Type: `String`
 Default: URL for the remote of the current dir (assumes a git repository)

-By default `gulp-gh-pages` assumes the current working directory is a git repository and uses its remote url.
+By default `gulp-gh-pages` assumes the current working directory is a git repository and uses the URL of the remote designated by `origin`.
 If your `gulpfile.js` is not in a git repository, or if you want to push to a different remote url, you can specify it.
 Ensure you have write access to the repository.

 #### options.origin

 Type: `String`
 Default: `"origin"`

-Git remote.
+The Git remote to push the changes to.
+If `remoteUrl` is given, this is ignored.

 #### options.branch

 Type: `String`
 Default: `"gh-pages"`

 The branch where deploy will by done.
 Change to "master" for `username.github.io` projects.

 #### options.cacheDir

 Type: `String`
 Default: `.publish`

 Set the directory path to keep a cache of the repository.
 If it doesn't exist, gulp-gh-pages automatically create it.

 #### options.push

 Type: `Boolean`
 Default: `true`

 Allow you to make a build on the defined branch without pushing it to master.
 Useful for dry  run.

 #### options.force

 Type: `Boolean`
 Default: `false`

 Force adding files to the `gh-pages` branch, even if they are ignored by `.gitignore` or `.gitignore_global`.

 #### options.message

 Type: `String`
 Default: `"Update [timestamp]"`

 Edit commit message.